sheinsight/react-use/website/docs/features/ref-getter.md

 ### `isActive` {#is-active}

-It is a ref getter created by `usePausable`, see [Pausable](/docs/features/pausable) for more details.
+It is a Ref Getter created by `usePausable`, see [Pausable](/docs/features/pausable) for more details.

 ### `isMounted` {#is-mounted}

-It is a ref getter created by `useMounted`, see [useMounted](/reference/use-mounted) for more details.
+It is a Ref Getter created by `useMounted`, see [useMounted](/reference/use-mounted) for more details.

 ### `isUnmounted` {#is-unmounted}

-It is a ref getter created by `useUnmounted`, see [useUnmounted](/reference/use-unmounted) for more details.
+It is a Ref Getter created by `useUnmounted`, see [useUnmounted](/reference/use-unmounted) for more details.

 ### `isCancelled` {#is-cancelled}